Sam Stubbs: Club career

+Wigan Athletic

 Stubbs joined Wigan Athletic in 2013, after progressing through the Everton youth ranks.
 On 8 August 2017, Stubbs made his Wigan debut during their EFL Cup tie against Blackpool, which resulted in a 2–1 victory for the Latics.

+Crewe Alexandra

 On 29 August 2017, Stubbs joined Crewe Alexandra on a six-month loan deal, and made his League debut at Exeter City on 16 September 2017.
 At the end of his loan spell in January 2018, Stubbs returned to Wigan, before joining AFC Fylde for a month-long loan.

+Middlesbrough

 He was released by Wigan at the end of the 2017–18 season, and subsequently joined Middlesbrough on 1 July 2018.
 On 31 January 2019, Stubbs joined League Two strugglers Notts County on loan until the end of the season.

-In August 2019 he signed on loan for Scottish club Hamilton Academical.
+In August 2019, he signed on loan for Scottish club Hamilton Academical.
 Middlesbrough ended the loan in January 2020, with the intention of sending Stubbs to Dutch club ADO Den Haag.

+Fleetwood Town

 On 9 September 2020, Stubbs joined League One side Fleetwood Town on a two-year deal.
-He scored his first goal for Fleetwood in a 4-1 win against Hull City on 9 October 2020.
+He scored his first goal for Fleetwood in a 4–1 win against Hull City on 9 October 2020.

+Exeter City

 On 21 January 2021, Stubbs signed for League Two side Exeter City.
-He scored his first goals for City on March 26, 2022, a brace in a 2-1 win over Stevenage FC.
+He scored his first goals for City on 26 March 2022, a brace in a 2–1 win over Stevenage FC.
+Stubbs won promotion with Exeter City to EFL League One in the 2021–22 season.

+Bradford City

-In January 2023 he signed for Bradford City.
+In January 2023, he signed for Bradford City.
+Stubbs' first goal for the Bantams came on 15 April 2023, the opener in a 3–0 away victory against Rochdale AFC.

+At the end of the 2023–24 season, he triggered a contract extension.

+In August 2024, Stubbs joined fellow League Two side Cheltenham Town on a season-long loan.

+He was released by Bradford City at the end of the 2024–25 season.